The Fifty-cent Prexie

 William Howard Taft, the twenty-seventh President of the United States, is featured on the fifty-cent value of the Prexies.
 The likeness came from a bust by William A. Roach and the stamp itself was designed by Mr. Roach.
 Fifty-cent Prexies were issued in sheet format only.
 They were first released on December 8, 1938.
 A total of 615,638,040 were issued through 1956.

 In domestic mail, solo fifty-cent Prexies can usually be found in connection with registered mail.
 One possibility is a registered letter, minimum indemnity, with return receipt, from the beginning of 1952 until mid 1957.
 Another is a registered special delivery airmail letter, second step indemnity, with return receipt, from late 1944 until late 1946.
-Registered official penalty mail posted outside Washington, DC and other free franked mail cost fifty cents from mid 1957 to mid 1961 as well.
+Registered penalty mail posted outside Washington, DC or other free franked mail cost fifty cents from mid 1957 to mid 1961, or earlier if a return receipt and/or higher than minimum indemnity was included.

 A registered letter with restricted delivery and return receipt could have been sent to or from a serviceman outside the United States for fifty cents from March of 1944 until October, 1946.
 Airmail letters moving between Guam and Puerto Rico, Guam and Guantanamo, Cuba, and Guam and the Virgin Islands cost fifty cents from late 1937 until mid 1945, and between Guam and the Canal Zone from early 1945 until late 1945.
 And an airmail letter to or from the Philippines was fifty cents per half ounce from 1937 until late 1946, although mail was suspended from late 1941 until late 1945.